 These guidelines are intended to support the redevelopment process with specific recommendations that illustrate the principles by which applicants will be judged, without specifying every detail.
-The purpose of the guidelines is to promote development of a socially and economically vibrant town center.
-The design shall respect the historic context of the district, responding to local architectural traditions, while exploring creative approaches to design that expresses Groton's unique character for a new century.
+The design shall respect the historic context of the district, responding to local architectural traditions, but may also explore creative approaches to design that express Groton's unique character for a new century.